Home

 William and Martha Sears (M.D. and R.N.)

-One of my favorite attachment parenting resources is the book written by William Sears (pediatrician) and Martha Sears (registered nurse and breastfeeding consultant), the couple who coined the term “attachment parenting":
+Attachment parenting is perhaps most popularly associated with this book written by William Sears (pediatrician) and Martha Sears (registered nurse and breastfeeding consultant), the couple who coined the term “attachment parenting”:

 Sears W and Sears M. 2001.
 The Attachment Parenting Book : A Commonsense Guide to Understanding and Nurturing Your Baby.
 Little, Brown and Company.